15 Bad Habits You Picked Up During COVID — And How to Break Them

 5. Baking All the Things

-This is the year we all learned to make banana bread…and sourdough starters…and cinnamon rolls…and homemade bagels.
+During lock down, we all learned to make banana bread … and sourdough starters … and cinnamon rolls … and homemade bagels.

 But turning your kitchen into a makeshift patisserie doesn’t exactly make it easy to eat healthy.